 Foods usually do not cause heartburn, but they can aggravate your condition and cause symptoms.
-Certain foods can cause symptoms by relaxing the lower esophageal sphincter, which allows digestive juices to splash up into the esophagus, thus irritating the esophagus.
+Certain foods can cause symptoms by relaxing the lower esophageal sphincter, which allows digestive juices to splash up into the esophagus, causing irritation of the esophagus.

-Everyone reacts to foods differently, so keep track of the foods you eat and your symptoms.
+Everyone reacts to foods differently, so keep track of the foods you eat and how it affects you.
 Share this information with your doctor.

 The foods that most commonly cause symptoms of heartburn include: